Easy tips for preventing falls

 Do strength and balance exercises

 Suggest that your loved one try exercises that make their legs stronger and improve their balance, such as tai chi and yoga.
-They can also take free fitness classes at Your Blue Store.
+They can also take free virtual fitness classes through the BCBSRI Facebook Live page.

 Have their eyes checked

 It’s a good idea for older adults to see an eye doctor at least once a year and to update their eyeglasses if needed.
 If your loved one has bifocal or progressive lenses, they may want to get a pair of glasses with only their distance prescription for outdoor activities.
 Sometimes bifocals can make things seem closer or farther away than they really are.

 These changes reduce your loved one’s risk of falls at home:

 - Add grab bars inside and outside the tub or shower and next to the toilet.

 - Make sure there is lots of light by adding more or brighter light bulbs.